utkar22/Use_Backpack_Learning_Management_System/README.md

 3. Log in as a student to access the student menu and perform student-specific functions.
 4. Use the command line interface to navigate through the system, upload materials, grade assessments, submit solutions, view grades, and participate in discussions.
 5. Log out of a user and log in as another user to switch between instructor and student perspectives.

-## Sample Run
-Here's a sample run to illustrate the program flow: